 Software Assurance Description

-Software assurance is the level of confidence that software is free from vulnerabilities, either intentionally designed into the software or accidentally inserted at any time during its life -cycle, and that the software functions in an intended manner and that the software does not function in an unintended manner.
-The objectives of the Software Assurance and Software Safety Standard include:
+The Software Assurance activities provide a level of confidence that software is free from vulnerabilities, either intentionally designed into the software or accidentally inserted at any time during its life cycle, that the software functions in an intended manner, and that the software does not function in an unintended manner.
+The objectives of the Software Assurance and Software Safety Standard include the following:

-Ensuring that the processes, procedures, and products used to produce and sustain the software conform to all requirements and standards specified to govern those processes, procedures, and products.
+Ensuring that the processes, procedures, and products used to produce and sustain the software conform to all specified requirements and standards that govern those processes, procedures, and products.

+A set of activities that assess adherence to, and the adequacy of the software processes used to develop and modify software products.

+A set of activities that define and assess the adequacy of software processes to provide evidence that establishes confidence that the software processes are appropriate for and produce software products of suitable quality for their intended purposes.

+Determining the degree of software quality obtained by the software products.

-Ensuring that the software systems are safe and that the software safety-critical requirements and processes are followed.
+Ensuring that the software systems are safe and that the software safety-critical requirements are followed.

 Ensuring that the software systems are secure.

+Employing rigorous analysis and testing methodologies to identify objective evidence and conclusions to provide an independent assessment of critical products and processes throughout the life cycle.

-Project and SMA Management support of the software assurance function is essential for software assurance processes to be effective.
-The software assurance support minimally includes:
+Project and SMA Management support of the software assurance function is essential for software assurance, software safety, and IV&V processes to be effective.
+The software assurance, software safety, and IV&V support include the following:

-Management is familiar with and understands the software assurance function’s purposes, concepts, practices, and needs.
+The Project and SMA Management are familiar with and understand the software assurance, software safety, and IV&V function’s purposes, concepts, practices, and needs.

-Management provides the software assurance activities with a level of skilled resources (people, equipment, knowledge, methods, facilities, and tools) to accomplish their project responsibilities.
+The Project and SMA Management provide the software assurance, software safety, and IV&V activities with skilled resources (people, equipment, knowledge, methods, facilities, and tools) to accomplish their project responsibilities.

-Management receives and acts upon information provided by the software assurance function throughout a project.
+The Project and SMA Management act upon information provided by the software assurance, software safety, and IV&V function throughout a project.

-The Software Assurance and Software Safety Standard’s requirements apply to organizations in their roles as both acquirers and providers.
-A single organization can use the standard in a self-imposed mode or in a multi-party situation.
-The same organization or different organizations can implement the Software Assurance and Software Safety Standard’s requirements, and the job can originate from a Memorandum of Agreement, Memorandum of Understanding, or a contract.
+The Software Assurance and Software Safety Standard’s requirements apply to organizations in their roles as both Acquirers and Providers.

 Safety-Critical Software Determination

-Software is classified as safety-critical, if it meets at least one of the following criteria:
+Software is classified as safety-critical if it meets at least one of the following criteria:

 Causes or contributes to a system hazardous condition/event,